efabless/openlane2/docs/source/glossary.md

 LEFDEFREF

-    Nickname/abbreviation/whatever for the LEF/DEF Language Reference by Cadence Inc.
+    Refers to the LEF/DEF Language Reference by Cadence Inc.

     The LEFDEFREF is obtainable for free from Silicon Integration Initiative,